Bmajor1997/Github_portfolio/Accessibility-Testing/microsoft_narrator/README.md

 ## Project Overview

-Microsoft Narrator Compatibility demonstrates an automated approach to preparing a web application for accessibility testing with Microsoft Narrator, the built-in Windows screen reader.
-Developed using Python and Playwright, the project automates the setup process required to establish a consistent testing environment for evaluating screen reader interactions and keyboard accessibility.
+Microsoft Narrator Compatibility demonstrates an automated approach to preparing a web application for manual screen reader testing using Microsoft Narrator.
+Developed with Python and Playwright, the project automates the environment setup by launching Narrator, connecting to an existing Chrome session, and attaching to the target application to provide a consistent starting point for accessibility evaluation.

 By reducing repetitive manual setup, the automation allows testers to spend more time validating accessibility behavior while improving the consistency and efficiency of accessibility testing.

 ## Why I Built This

-Preparing Microsoft Narrator for accessibility testing often requires repetitive setup before meaningful testing can begin.
-I developed this project to automate that preparation process, creating a repeatable workflow that allows accessibility testing to begin more quickly and consistently.
+Preparing Microsoft Narrator for accessibility testing often involves repetitive setup before meaningful testing can begin.
+I developed this project to automate that preparation process, allowing testers to begin manual screen reader validation more quickly while maintaining a consistent testing environment across test sessions.

-The project demonstrates how automation can support accessibility testing by reducing manual effort while maintaining a reliable testing environment.

 ## Project Objectives

-- Automate the setup process for Microsoft Narrator.
+- Automate Microsoft Narrator startup.
+- Connect Playwright to an existing Chrome debugging session.
+- Attach to the target application automatically.
-- Create a repeatable accessibility testing workflow.
+- Create a repeatable screen reader testing environment.
-- Reduce repetitive manual configuration.
+- Reduce repetitive accessibility test setup.
-- Improve consistency during screen reader testing.
-- Support efficient accessibility validation.
+-
 ## How It Works

 The automation follows a structured workflow:

-1. Launch the target web application.
-2. Prepare the testing environment.
+The automation performs the following workflow:

-3. Start Microsoft Narrator.
+1. Launch Microsoft Narrator.
-4. Configure the environment for screen reader testing.
+2. Connect to an existing Chrome instance using the Chrome DevTools Protocol (CDP).
+3. Locate the target application tab.
+4. Bring the application to the foreground.
-5. Establish a consistent starting point for accessibility validation.
+5. Prepare a consistent environment for manual Narrator testing.
-6. Complete setup for manual or automated accessibility testing.
+6. Allow the tester to perform screen reader validation using standard Narrator commands.

 ## Implementation Example